 Registration Holds/Dis-Enrollment: Should a student fail to complete an aspect of their Student Judicial Board Restorative Plan or their Community Justice Conference Agreement, an academic hold will be placed on their account until such time that it is completed.
 This hold will not allow the processing of class changes with the registrar’s office and may lead to students being dis-enrolled from classes.

 Disciplinary Probation: A specified period of observation and review of behavior, including terms appropriate to the offense committed, during which the student must demonstrate compliance with University regulations and the terms of the probationary period and is ineligible to serve in leadership positions in University co-curricular activities.

 Loss of Privileges: Limitation on University-related activities for a specified period of time, consistent with the offense committed, including but not limited to:

 - Ineligibility to serve as an officer or member of any University organization, to participate in intercollegiate competition, or to receive any award from the University.

 - Residence hall contract probation, residence hall relocation, or residence hall contract cancellation.
-Residence hall contract cancellation will result in being placed on disciplinary probation by the Office of Student Life.
+Residence hall contract cancellation will result in being placed on disciplinary probation by the Office of Campus Life.